 When you use multimedia instructional materials, such as videos or recorded presentations, you can easily incorporate short quizzes with closed or open-ended questions.
 These can serve as knowledge checks with immediate response to the learner as formative assessment of learning.
 Some resources you can use for this are:

+If your audience is Queens community members that extend beyond a class, you can use Microsoft Stream and Forms or Quizzes.
 As you can see in this example, when you upload a video to Stream, you can also insert a Microsoft Quiz at a specific point in the video.
 Dots on the timeline signal the location of a Microsoft Form and a Microsft Quiz.
 With a Microsoft Quiz, you can provide the learner immediate feedback after submitting their responses.
 With a Microsoft Form, you cannot.

 Available to faculty through the Digital Studio or a perpetual license can be purchased.
 Offers advanced editing, multilayered audio and video tracks, and interactive quizzes.
 You can also set up instructional sequences tailored to what a learner has understood and has not yet understood.